How Successful Investors Get RICH

 It’s especially crucial to observe this rule when you’re young.
 Your RRSP’s tax-deferral power continues until you take all the money out, and by then you may be well into retirement.
 A capital loss in your RRSP deprives you of this benefit, which is the most valuable part of an RRSP.

-There is something to be said for holding interest-paying investments and foreign stocks in your RRSP, and Canadian stocks outside of it.
+Note that there is something to be said for holding interest-paying investments and foreign stocks in your RRSP, and Canadian stocks outside of it (although it’s okay to hold Canadian stocks in your RRSP if you want to).
 That’s because dividend income from Canadian stocks is eligible for the dividend tax credit, whereas interest income and foreign dividends get taxed as ordinary income.

 High-quality stocks beat bonds as RRSP investments

 As a member of TSI Network, you may have already seen Capital Gains Canada: 7 Secrets for Managing Your Canadian Capital Gains Tax Liabilities.
 If you haven’t yet read this new free report, click here to download your copy today.
-I’d also encourage you to share the report with a friend.
-It’s my “thank you” just for signing up for my free daily updates.
+I’d also encourage you to share the report with a friend as a way of making sure they’re making the most of all available Canadian tax shelters.
+The report is my “thank you” just for signing up for my free daily updates.

 What else would you like to know about capital gains tax?
 Leave a comment below.